digitalnatives/assessment/flutter-users/README.md

 Add a new feature to the application where it is possible to create new users, and where a selected user’s attributes can be modified.
 You should only be able to set the user’s first and last name.
-Handle validation errors given back from the server, display the error message next to the attribute’s label.
+Handle validation errors given back from the server, display the error message below the attribute’s label.

 ### 4. exercise

 Unfortunately the app's lazy designer disappeared without finalizing his work, so we don’t have an exact design for the user list.

 Make it nice, visually pleasing.
+This includes also making it clear for the user when the app is currently fetching/updating data.